CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 If we look at the [Instruction Table book](https://www.agner.org/optimize/instruction_tables.pdf) from Agner Fog, we can see that predicted taken branches can be scheduled to two ports (0 and 6), and predicted taken branches can only be scheduled to one port (6).

 ## Final Thoughts

+Compiler hints are tricky, and can introduce new performance problems when used incorrectly.
+However, when applied carefully, they can be impactful for performance, especially when applied to branches in a tight loop.
+You'll find that the Linux kernel applies these hints using the macros `likely` and `unlikely`.

 Thanks for reading,